brendamrdz/week2-course1-java-oop/README.md

 ## Interfaces
 It is reference type similar to a class that could contain only constants and methods definitions.
 The shape of a class is set (method names, argument lists and return types, but not code blocks).
+- Composition of Interfaces in Classes: abstract all the methods / behaviors of a class to modularize them (compress them, encapsulate them) in an interface and reuse their code in different classes.
 Example:
 ```bash
 public interface ISchedulable{